A Place in the Sun (1951 film)

-A Place in the Sun is a 1951 American drama film based on the 1925 novel An American Tragedy by Theodore Dreiser and the 1926 play, also titled An American Tragedy.
-It tells the story of a working-class young man who is entangled with two women: one who works in his wealthy uncle's factory, and the other a beautiful socialite.
+A Place in the Sun is a 1951 American tragedy film based on the 1925 novel An American Tragedy by Theodore Dreiser and the 1926 play, also titled An American Tragedy.
+It tells the story of a working-class young man who is entangled with two women; one works in his wealthy uncle's factory and the other is a beautiful socialite.
 Another adaptation of the novel had been filmed once before, as An American Tragedy, in 1931.
 All these works were inspired by the real-life murder of Grace Brown by Chester Gillette in 1906, which resulted in Gillette's conviction and execution by electric chair in 1908.

-A Place in the Sun was directed by George Stevens from a screenplay by Harry Brown and Michael Wilson, and stars Montgomery Clift, Elizabeth Taylor, and Shelley Winters; its supporting actors included Anne Revere and Raymond Burr.
-Burr's performance impressed TV producer Gail Patrick, and would later lead to her casting him as Perry Mason.
+A Place in the Sun was directed by George Stevens from a screenplay by Harry Brown and Michael Wilson, and stars Montgomery Clift, Elizabeth Taylor, Shelley Winters and Keefe Brasselle.
+Raymond Burr's performance impressed TV producer Gail Patrick, and later led to her casting him as Perry Mason.

 The film was a critical and commercial success, winning six Academy Awards and the first-ever Golden Globe Award for Best Motion Picture – Drama.
-The film is considered one of the greatest American films ever made.
+The film is sometimes considered one of the greatest American films ever made.
 In 1991, A Place in the Sun was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In 1950, George Eastman, the poor nephew of rich industrialist Charles Eastman, arrives in town following a chance encounter with his uncle while working as a bellhop in Chicago.
-Although George is regarded as an outsider by the Eastmans, Charles offers George an entry-level job at his factory.
-George starts dating fellow factory worker Alice Tripp in defiance of the workplace rules.
-Alice is a poor and inexperienced girl who is dazzled by George and slow to believe that his Eastman name brings him no advantages.

-Over time, George begins a slow move up the corporate ladder and is invited by Charles to a social event, where George meets and falls for socialite Angela Vickers, who is also attracted to him.
-They fall in love.
-Just as George enters the intoxicating and care-free lifestyle his new life with Angela brings, Alice announces she is pregnant and, unable to procure an abortion, expects George to marry her.
+George Eastman, the poor nephew of rich industrialist Charles Eastman, is offered an entry-level job at his uncle's factory.
+Contrary to company rules, he begins secretly dating co-worker Alice Tripp.
+Alice believes George's Eastman name will bring her advantages.
+George is invited by Charles to a social event, where George meets socialite Angela Vickers.
+They have a mutual attraction and fall in love.
+Just as George enters the intoxicating and care-free lifestyle his new life with Angela brings, Alice announces she is pregnant, and unable to procure an abortion, expects George to marry her.
 George puts Alice off and continues spending more time with Angela without Alice's knowledge.
 George is invited to Angela's family lake house over Labor Day and tells Alice the visit will advance his career.
 Alice discovers George's lie after seeing a newspaper photograph of George and Angela boating with friends.
 Alice calls George at the Vickers home and threatens to come there and reveal herself unless he leaves and returns to her.
 Shaken, George tells his hosts his mother is sick and he must leave.